ailrezashafaee/c_cinema/README.md

 # c_cinema
-c final project
+Hi,
-Hi
+This project have problems that must be fix. sort is not in RQS algorithm but in QS.
-This project have problems that must be fix. sort is not RQS and its QS. we have many halls there are some problems. i dont know but i think my project just able to run in codeblocks if adding sans in file or adding hall is not working please turn of and turn on agian
+When adding sans in file or adding hall is not working please turn of and turn on agian